VINAY-0119/Ai-Adaptive-Traffic-Control-System/README.md

 ---

-## Extending the Framework
+## 🔧 Extending the Simulation

+### Creating a New Controller

-To implement a custom control algorithm, create a new class within the \`controllers/\` directory and define the \`decide\` method:
+To test a custom algorithm (e.g., Fuzzy Logic or RL), create a new class in \`controllers/\` and implement the \`decide\` method:

 \`\`\`python
-class CustomController:
+class MyAIController:
     def decide(self, intersection, queues):
-        # Define logic to select signal phase
+        # Your logic: switch phase if queue > threshold
         # Return 0 for North-South, 1 for East-West
         pass
 \`\`\`

 ---

-## Future Enhancements
+## 📈 Future Roadmap

-- Integration of real-time visualization using matplotlib
-- Development of reinforcement learning agents with OpenAI Gym wrappers
-- Expansion to multi-intersection simulations for urban corridor modeling
+- [ ] Visualization: Add a matplotlib wrapper to see real-time queue growth.
+- [ ] AI Integration: Build a Reinforcement Learning agent using OpenAI Gym wrappers.
+- [ ] Multi-Intersection: Connect multiple simulation blocks to model a city corridor.

 ---
 EOF